pyeventsourcing/eventsourcing/docs/topics/application.rst

 isn't necessary, but can help to reduce the time it takes to access aggregates with lots of domain events.

+The :class:`~eventsourcing.application.Application` class has an ``env`` attribute which can be redefined on your application classes.
+Application objects also have an ``env`` attribute which is determined by a combination of the application class attribute, the operating system environment, and by an optional constructor argument.

 Basic example
 =============